Agents & Assets

 2. Click Create to add a new extractor or Edit to modify an existing one.

 3. Name the extractor.
-Use a clear, descriptive name the agent will see, for example:
+Use a clear, descriptive name the agent will see.

-4. Define the function.
-This is a short instruction that tells the agent what to measure and how to optimize it (increase or decrease).
+4. Enter the prompt.
+This is a short instruction that tells the agent what to measure.

 Text

-• "Feedback the user gave about the new product tiers."
+Example: "Feedback the user gave about the new product tiers"

 Boolean (Yes/No)